jhomlala/betterplayer/docs/install.md

 4. (Required) iOS configuration

-Set deployment info of your project to min. iOS 11.0 version.
+Set deployment info of your project to min. **iOS 11.0 version**.
 This can be done in XCode in Runner -> General configuration screen.

 5. (Optional) Additional iOS configuration